liz-fernandez/Honours_Bioinfo_2024/04-loop_Shell.md

 ~~~

 Her next step is to decide
-what to call the files that the `goostats` analysis program will create.
+what to call the files that the `patientstat` analysis program will create.
 Prefixing each input file's name with "stats" seems simple,
 so she modifies her loop to do that: